vlourme/amazoncaptcha-rs/README.md

 [![crates.io](https://img.shields.io/crates/v/amazon-captcha-rs.svg)](https://crates.io/crates/amazon-captcha-rs)

-A attempt to resolve Amazon.com captchas without using Tesseract OCR.
+An attempt to resolve Amazon.com captchas without using Tesseract OCR.
 Highly inspired by [gopkg-dev/amazoncaptcha](https://github.com/gopkg-dev/amazoncaptcha) and [a-maliarov/amazoncaptcha](https://github.com/a-maliarov/amazoncaptcha).
-We reuse the dataset from the Go library but in a uncompressed bincode format.
+We reuse the dataset from the Go library but in an uncompressed bincode format.

-We simplified the resolving process as much as possible, resulting in a less than 200 LoC library.
-Concerning speed, on a M1 Mac in release build, loading the library takes ~30ms (dataset loading) and resolving a captcha takes ~40ms.
+We have simplified the resolving process as much as possible, resulting in a library with less than 200 LoC.
+In terms of speed, in a release build on an M1 Mac, loading the library takes approximately 30ms (dataset loading), and resolving a captcha takes about 40ms.

-## Functionnal schema
+## Functional Schema
 <img src="media/schema.png" align="center" />

-> Amazon captcha are pretty repetitive, letter are always less than 32 pixel, there are not millions of combinaisons possible.
-The `dataset.bin` contains most of possibilities, when a letter is not matching exactly, we use a similarity comparison function.
+> Amazon captchas are quite repetitive, with letters always being less than 32 pixels, and there are not millions of possible combinations.
+The `dataset.bin` contains most of the possibilities.
+When a letter does not match exactly, we use a similarity comparison function.

 ## Example
 ```rs